 If you’re lonely, is there a group in your community that you could become part of?

 If you live with someone (or with more than one person) could you get to know each other?
 I’m not talking about, “I know that my wife likes to read in the mornings” or “I know what my kids like for dinner”.
-I’m talking about true conversation where we become known—where there’s more than simple commentary about schedules and responsibilities.
+I’m talking about meaningful conversations where we become known—where there’s more than simple commentary about schedules and responsibilities.

 Once we’re hurt, it can be easy to get caught in a cycle of shutting down and being unwilling to risk rejection, but we need to try again.
 It’s intimate and real “connections” that we seek.
 The awareness that another person truly knows us legitimizes us in a way that gives us confidence and security.